z4dev/Java-DS_ALGO/README.md

 ```
 `It Happends when you try to put the parameter name the same name `
 `as the class memeber property name `

+`important to talk : the static methods are finals means you can not override them`